aridjayarecipes/cutesrecipes.web.app/content/post/1843-recipe-of-favorite-turmeric-carrot-tomato-soup.md

 ##### Instructions to make Turmeric Carrot Tomato Soup:

 1. Clean all veggies.
 Remove skin of turmeric and cut in small pieces.
 Cut tomatoes and carrots too.
-It&#39;s fine if you cut them a but big as we will be cooking them in pressure cooker.
+It's fine if you cut them a but big as we will be cooking them in pressure cooker.
 1. Put everything in pressure cooker along with water and very little salt.
 Pressure cook for 3 whistles.
 1. Once done let it cook for 10 minutes.
 Strain out the stock and keep aside.
 1. Put the cooked veggies in a blender and make a nice puree.
 1. Now strain this puree into the stock.
-1. It&#39;s time to boil the soup with seasoning of pepper, salt and sugar.
+1. It's time to boil the soup with seasoning of pepper, salt and sugar.
 1. Pour hot soup into bowl top it with fresh cream and garnish with coriander leaves.